 The chosen approach started with customer data, followed by additional address and device data and thus further relevant data sources.
 Finally, pending orders (open work orders) were considered.

 After each test migration, the results were evaluated to determine the migration rate.
 The goal was to reduce the manual rework rate by the call center to a minimum.

 Furthermore, data quality problems were transferred to the relevant departments for direct data cleansing and sustainability was measured by further test migrations.

-The main factors to be observed in the cut-over are those that affect the runtime of the migration
+The main factors observed in the cut-over were those that affected the runtime of the migration

-During the execution, the performance of individual migration sections is measured and compared with target values from the test migrations in order to maintain the critical time window of the overall project.
+During the execution, the performance of individual migration sections was measured and compared with target values from the test migrations in order to maintain the critical time window of the overall project.

-After the go-live phase, the migration team will receive questions from the departments and call centers on individual data records.
-Fast information is necessary, since the inquiries are mainly about customer contact data.
+After the go-live phase, the migration team received questions from the departments and call centers on individual data records.
+Fast information was necessary, since the inquiries were mainly about customer contact data.